pinobatch/240p-test-mini/common/docs/pluge_shark.md

 Though I give NES equivalents for all seven colors, I ended up not drawing a visible tongue.
-And on 2bpp platforms (NES and GB), the background mark and space will have to share colors with the shark.
+And on 2bpp platforms (NES and GB), the background mark and space have to share colors with the shark.

 Copyright 2018 Damian Yerrick
 This shark icon and its description are licensed under